jessonfoo/p002/week_6/README.md

 ## Submitting your work
 Sync changes from the master repo by following the steps [here](http://stackoverflow.com/questions/11394349/upstream-pulls-with-the-github-desktop-client).
 Make sure you follow them step by step.
 If you experience problems, please attend office hours.
 It's difficult to diagnose problems relating to git and github via email.
+In the meantime, you can create the necessary files from the web version and copy the content.

 - If you are doing this from the Github Desktop App, follow [these](http://stackoverflow.com/questions/11394349/upstream-pulls-with-the-github-desktop-client
 )